All Episodes

 Unfortunately for America, the court isn't necessarily wrong that this is the way the framers wanted it to be.

-I had far too much hope that the court would be united in this and not overstep in favor of Donald Trump.
+Had far too much hope that the court would be united in this and not overstep in favor of Donald Trump.

 And I think what we saw was a court where justices that behaved in a partisan manner.

-My favorite, and that is unfortunately for America, they made the right decision.
+My favorite, and that is, unfortunately for America, they made the right decision.

-Like you can't even make that up.
+Like, you can't even make that up.

-Anyway, joining us now, uh, we have our friend Greg Garrett with the Fox News Channel, best selling author, also with us, Robert Steinbuck is with us.
+Anyway, joining us now, we have our friend Greg Garrett with the Fox News Channel, best-selling author.

 He is a law professor, University of Arkansas.

-Uh thank you both for being on the program.
+Thank you both for being on the program.

 Robert, let me start with you.